GonBruck/DemonGame/README.md

   - Claim Loot from Waves with "Insta" (requires the user id)
   - "Continue the battle" monsters first in list
   - Notification on loot error,etc
-  - TODO: Gate info hidden by default and clicking Gate Header shows it
+  - Gate info hidden by default and clicking Gate Header shows it
 - Battle page
   - Reduced monster size and centered text
   - TODO: Total own damage dealt (client side tracking)
-  - TODO Possible loot dinamic unlock (currently game requires refresh to show if you unlocked it)
+  - TODO: Possible loot dinamic unlock (currently game requires refresh to show if you unlocked it)

 ###